mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

     wget "https://downloads.mesosphere.com/kommander/airgapped/v2.2.0/kommander_image_bundle_v2.2.0_linux_amd64.tar.gz" -O kommander-image-bundle.tar.gz
     ```

-1. Place the bundle in a location where you can load and push the images to your private Docker registry.
+1. Place the bundle in a location from where you can push the images to your private Docker registry.

 1. Ensure you set the `REGISTRY_URL` and `AIRGAPPED_TAR_FILE` variable appropriately, then use the following script to load the air-gapped image bundle: